starling021/rat-n/README.md

 * A lot of different payloads.

 ```
-There are a lot of different payloads in Mouse Framework
+There are a lot of different iOS and macOS payloads in Mouse
-such as Duck macOS and Arduino macOS payloads.
+Framework such as Target shell and Arduino macOS payloads.
 ```

 ![payloads](https://user-images.githubusercontent.com/54115104/81423046-8e619500-915c-11ea-9f69-86ba0fe0793d.png)